stephen-fox/packer-breadcrumbs/README.md

 #### Default configuration
-After installing the plugin, you can specify a default plugin configuration in your packer template like this:
+After installing the plugin, you can specify a default plugin configuration in your packer template config like this:
 ```json
 {
   "provisioners": [